 When starting a business, you have to overcome challenges.
 So, it’s important to have an optimistic spirit.
-But you also need to be realistic, know your strengths and weaknesses, and play up your strengths while addressing any weaknesses.
+However, you also need to be realistic, and know your strengths and weaknesses.
+You should play up your strengths while addressing any weaknesses.
 The same applies to the strengths and weaknesses of your team and your business.

-Part of addressing your weaknesses as a leader and within your organization is to get help from outside experts who can fill in or add value where and when it’s needed.
+Part of addressing your weaknesses as a leader as well as within your organization is to get help from outside experts who can fill in or add value where and when it’s needed.
 That can allow you to spend more time and energy exploiting your strengths, and it can improve your company’s overall results.

-Successful companies grow out of a supportive atmosphere, where employees feel appreciated, listened to and empowered, and are motivated.
+Successful companies grow out of a supportive atmosphere, where employees feel appreciated, listened to, empowered, and are motivated.
 As the leader, it’s up to you to create that culture.